SimiaCryptus/qqn-optimizer/docs/paper/combined.md

 **Quasi-Newton Methods**: BFGS [@broyden1970convergence; @fletcher1970new; @goldfarb1970family; @shanno1970conditioning] approximates the Hessian using gradient information, achieving superlinear convergence near optima.
 L-BFGS [@liu1989limited] reduces memory requirements to O(mn), making it practical for high dimensions.
-However, these methods require complex line search procedures and can fail on non-convex problems.
+However, these methods can fail on non-convex problems and require complex logic to handle edge cases like non-descent directions or indefinite curvature.

 **Hybrid Approaches**: Trust region methods [@more1983computing] interpolate between gradient and Newton directions but require expensive subproblem solutions.
 Unlike QQN's direct path optimization, trust region methods solve a constrained quadratic programming problem at each iteration, fundamentally differing in both computational approach and theoretical framework.